kimoban/alx-pwa-0x01/README.md

-# ALX Movie App (CineSeek)
+# ALX Movie App (alx-pwa-0x01)

 A modern movie discovery application built with Next.js 14, TypeScript, and Tailwind CSS.
-Discover, explore, and enjoy movies from around the world using the MoviesDatabase API via RapidAPI.
+Discover, explore, and enjoy movies from around the world using The Movie Database (TMDB) API.

 ## 🎬 Features